RHLUG-Org/MC-Project-Documentation/Infrastructure/Current.md

 * Inner Layer (Minecraft "Servers"): Individual Docker containers

 # Pterodactyl Setup
+We use MariaDB (MySQL according to the setup script, but still functions the same), Redis for caching, and the built in PHP mail function (as we don't care about getting emails from the panel).

 5 servers on one node.

 Each server is for: